 Then you parade down to the show stage.
 This is next to the Star Tours attraction.
 Walking down the street dressed as a Jedi is so cool.
 All the kids walk in a line to the show.
 People stop and move out of the way and take pictures.
 It is a really big deal and the Cast Members make it really special.
 You walk along side with them no need to worry about being separated.

-Viewing Tip: I suggest having one person from your party arrive before to secure a spot.
+Viewing Tip: I suggest having one person from your party arrive at the show and another go with the kids to prepare.
+It is best to secure a spot early, before the young Jedi arrive.
 Otherwise you will be in the back watching.
 It is standing room only but my husband arrived with our 3 year old and we were able to see.

 During the Jedi Training show the young Jedi’s follow along on a story and each Jedi battles a character from Star Wars.
 On our visit it was Darth Vadar and the Inquisitor.
 This was incredible and the kids couldn’t believe it.
 It was so fun.
 During the Jedi battle the instructors are on hand and they work great with the kids.
 Near the end of the show the group of kids use the force to push Kylo Ren off the stage.